KikodaCode/kikoda-cdk-constructs/API.md

 Specify alternate domain names to use for the website.

-An Alias record will
+An Alias record
-only be created if the alternate domain name is in the provided hosted zone.
+will only be created if the alternate domain name is in the provided hosted zone.
-If you need to use a different hosted zone, consider using the `acmCertificateArn` option instead to provide a certificate with the alternate domain names.
-This property will be ignored if `onlyDefaultDomain` is `true`.

 ---